Posts

 Image

-Fractal Decay As shown in the animation below, and described in my earlier entries, the fractal demonstrates development and growth: but if this reversed, it also demonstrates decay.
-Developing from the first simple iteration to the complex, and in reverse, decay from the complex to the simple; from the snowflake to the triangle. fractal growth and development Analysis Below are two diagrams that analyse the Koch Snowflake fractal: the top diagram shows the exponential, and the lower the log.
-Both are split vertically (with a 'black' line of reflection) - showing development on the left side and decay on the right side. - keep your eye on the snowflake..
+Fractal Decay As shown in the animation below and described in my earlier entries, the fractal demonstrates development and growth, but if this is reversed, it also demonstrates decay.
+It develops from the first simple iteration to the complex and, in reverse, decays from the complex to the simple, from the snowflake to the triangle. fractal growth and development Analysis Below are two diagrams that analyse the Koch Snowflake fractal: the top diagram shows the exponential, and the lower the log.
+Both are split vertically (with a 'black' line of reflection), showing development on the left side and decay on the right side.
+Keep your eye on the snowflake.
 The blue curve shows the extra benefit of another iteration (in terms of Area), and green - the extra cost of producing or iterating.
 As fractal development is exponential, it follows that so is decay.
-The above diagram of the two shows the exponential curve - with a constant elasticity (or sens
+The above diagram of the two shows the exponential curve - with a constant elasticity (or sensitiv

 The credit card effect

-The credit card effect (as opposed to 'the butterfly effect') - one persons (credit card) debt could bankrupt a country - or even the world's economy.
-This is the perfect economic fractal example where dangerous massive debt burdens have migrated from the small scale (individual) to the large scale (country); the principle or idea (of debt) is the same, the scale is irrelevant.
-I explained the world's economic problems to my 10 year old daughter by reducing the problem to her scale - it was very easy.
-Today - through the mechanism of (moral hazard) bank bail-outs - it is countries that are getting burdened.
+The credit card effect (as opposed to 'the butterfly effect') - one person's (credit card) debt could bankrupt a country - or even the world's economy.
+This is the perfect economic fractal example of dangerous massive debt burdens migrating from the small scale (individual) to the large scale (country); the principle or idea (of debt) is the same, and the scale is irrelevant.
+I explained the world's economic problems to my 10-year-old daughter by reducing the problem to her scale—it was very easy.
+Today, through the mechanism of (moral hazard) bank bailouts, countries are being burdened.
 Where to next?
 This is the perfect storm. '

 Object: transformation, formation, creation